voiceflow/rebase-many/README.md

 # GitHub action to rebase multiple PRs

+A wrapper around [cirrus-actions/rebase](https://github.com/cirrus-actions/rebase) to allow rebasing multiple pull requests with a single action.

 ## Environment Variables

 - `PR_NUMBERS`: A space-delimited list of pull request numbers to attemp to rebase